 The annual Chairman and Vice-Chairman fees of \$200,000 per individual are paid in two semi-annual instalments of \$100,000 to each individual.
 Directors who are employees of the Corporation are not entitled to director and committee fees.
 The Chairman and Vice-Chairman have permanently waived their entitlement to director and committee fees.

-An amount of \$555,0001 was paid by the Corporation to the members of the Board and committees of the Board during 2014.
+An amount of \$555,000(1) was paid by the Corporation to the members of the Board and committees of the Board for services during 2015.
 The details of this amount are set-out below.

-Total annual fees paid to Board members for Board meetings for the year ended December 31, 2014 amounted to \$540,000.
-This amount represents the annual fee of \$90,000 paid to six of the Corporation's nine directors.
+Total annual fees paid to Board members for Board meetings for the year ended December 31, 2015 amounted to \$540,000.
+This amount represents the annual fee of \$90,000 paid to five of the Corporation's directors, \$60,000 paid to a director who served eight months and \$30,000 paid to a director who served four months.
 The remaining three directors, being the Chairman, Vice-Chairman and President and CEO, do not receive any annual or per meeting director or committee fees.